Cambodia vaccinating 6-to-11-year-olds before schools reopen

 “To protect children’s health and their lives is our duty because we want to make sure that once they go back to their schools, these children and their teachers are safe from COVID-19,” Hun Sen declared.

 Cambodia already has been vaccinating older children, and Hun Sen said he ordered health officials to study if children ages 3 to 5 can also be vaccinated.
+No date has been announced for schools to reopen.

 Nearly 72% of Cambodia’s almost 17 million people have received at least one COVID-19 shot since vaccinations began in February.
 China’s Sinovac and Sinopharm vaccines account for most inoculations.

-Hun Sen said Cambodia’s priority in recovering from the pandemic is reopening the education sector, followed by allowing service industries, including domestic tourism, to resume activities.
+Hun Sen, 69, who has been fully vaccinated and received a booster shot on Tuesday, said Cambodia’s priority in recovering from the pandemic is reopening the education sector, followed by allowing service industries, including domestic tourism, to resume activities.

 He said Cambodia is considering reopening to fully vaccinated foreign tourists in the near future.
 The tourism sector is vitally important for the country’s economy, he said, and Chinese visitors are expected to be the biggest group of arrivals once Cambodia reopens.

-Hun Sen said while Cambodia’s rate of infections continues to be high, it appears to be slowing due to vaccination levels, which are higher than most other countries in Southeast Asia.
+Hun Sen said while Cambodia’s rate of coronavirus infections continues to be high, it appears to be slowing due to vaccination levels, which are higher than most other countries in Southeast Asia.